Answers to some of the most frequently asked questions

 Are AC tune ups worth it?

 We understand the hesitance to spend money when you think everything is fine, but annual air conditioner tune-ups are recommended not only by Evolved Mechanical but also by the EPA, ENERGY STAR, the U.S. Department of Energy, and local utilities.
 Air conditioners are put through a lot over the cooling season.
-If your AC were […]READ MORE
+Without a regular maintenance […]READ MORE

 How often should I have my AC unit serviced?